veganhacktivists/mydailydozen/readme.md

 The file also contains a method called `seedCustomData()`.
 Use this if you wish to seed production with any additional data.

 **Please test this script out locally on a completely wiped database before running it in production.
 Once it's run, it's annoying to un-seed things in order to re-run the script!**

+## (Optional) IDE Helper

+The [Laravel IDE Helper](https://github.com/barryvdh/laravel-ide-helper) is installed as a dev dependency for those who use PHPStorm.
+For now, please limit its usage to the Facade auto-complete/intellisense feature.

+To enable this feature in your local environment, run `php artisan ide-helper:generate`

+Note that this command will only register Facades that are already in the project.
+If new Facades are added later and you notice that PHPStorm doesn't recognize them, run the command again.

 ## Low priority info